New Lymphoma Treatment – CAR-T – a Major Medical Breakthrough

 Because of Avera’s accreditation with FACT (Foundation for the Accreditation of Cellular Therapies), it is the only health system in the region with the expertise to perform the therapy.

 It is a type of immunotherapy, which strengthens the body’s own immune system to better attack cancer cells.
 The difference with CAR-T is that the patient’s T cells are extracted and genetically engineered to produce what’s called chimeric antigen receptors.
 These receptors target a specific antigen on tumor cells so that when they are infused back into the patient they can better recognize and kill cancer cells.

 Oncologists see the approach as breakthrough therapy with tremendous potential.
 CAR-T represents groundbreaking treatment, and some compare it to the development of penicillin or insulin.

 Even more exciting is the widespread potential use of CAR-T for other cancer types.
 Research and clinical trials are underway to use it for more than 1,000 applications for different types of blood and solid tumor cancers such as lung, breast, and head and neck.

 Cathy Hegg (right) and Ashley Van Hill DNP

-Eventually McCaul said the hope is that CAR-T will not only offer a cure, but a vaccination that can prevent people from getting certain types of cancers.
+Physicians hope that CAR-T will not only offer a cure, but a vaccination that can prevent people from getting certain types of cancers.

 Avera’s expertise in transplant strategically sets the center up to continue to grow the program as more cellular immunotherapies are approved for other types of cancers.